christophd/citrus-demo-devoxx-us/README.md

 You will see the web UI of the voting application.
 Now you can play around with the web frontend and create some new votes.

 The application uses some JMS interface for sending reports to a simulated backend.
-In case the reporting is enabled you need to also start the ActiveMQ message broker.
-You can do this in a separate command line terminal.
+In case we need to also start the ActiveMQ message broker for JMS message exchange.
+You enable JMS in the sample application by running.

+    mvn -pl voting-app spring-boot:run -Dspring.profiles.active=jms

+In a separate terminal run following command to start the ActiveMQ message broker:

-    mvn activemq:run
+    mvn -pl voting-app activemq:run

 Now we are ready to execute some Citrus tests in a separate JVM.

-Citrus test
+Test execution
 ---------

-Once the sample application is deployed and running you can execute the Citrus test cases.
+Once the sample application is deployed and running locally as described before you can execute the Citrus test cases.
 Open a separate command line terminal and navigate to the sample folder.

 Execute all Citrus tests by calling